 - Biological factors: Someone with a history of mental illness in their family has a higher chance of developing mental health issues, which means that genetics most likely plays a role.
 Hormonal balance is another biological factor that is known to impact on our mental health.

 - Early life events: Traumatic events that happen at an early age, such as neglect or abuse, can have a strong influence on our mental health later in life.
+Early caregiving experiences that don't match your needs may also contribute to how you respond to stress later in life.

 Common signs of mental illness